 The Field Studies program is the consulting arm of the Marriott School of Management.
 Consulting projects are typically completed by a team of three to six graduate students under the direction of a faculty advisor with some expertise in the area to be addressed and, where appropriate, an experienced business executive knowledgeable in the field.
-Field Study teams can work on projects in almost any business discipline, including marketing research, strategy, finance, supply chain, HR/Organization, and global business.
+Field Study teams can work on projects in almost any business discipline, including marketing research, strategy, finance, supply chain, human resources, and global business.

-Recent clients include Intel, Dow Chemical, Dell Computers, Honeywell, Johnson and Johnson, Orange Soda, Boston Scientific, Red Mango, Eagle Mountain City, Calle, Asphalt Zipper, Portfolio advisers, startup companies, and many others.
+Recent clients include Intel, Adobe, Dow Chemical, Dell Computers, Honeywell, Johnson and Johnson, Orange Soda, Boston Scientific, Red Mango, Eagle Mountain City, Calle, Asphalt Zipper, Portfolio advisers, startup companies, and many others.

 To sustain the program, professional fees of $15,000 plus expenses are charged for each project, but where necessary a negotiated fee less than that is possible.
 However, the fee is a fraction of the cost of hiring professional consultants.

-The Company Sponsor and Company Key Contacts are critical to the success of the Field Study team and their projects.
-The Company Sponsor defines the project and clearly articulates what they want the student team to deliver.
-The Key Company Contact works with the students throughout the semester to ensure that they stay on track with the needs of the company and have the resources necessary to succeed in the project.
+Primary Contact: Works with the students throughout the semester to ensure that they stay on track with the needs of the company and have the resources necessary to succeed in the project.

-c.
-Establish a process for how you will communicate between meetings.
+- Establish a process for how you will communicate between meetings.